If you’re looking for cool and easy drawing ideas, I’ve got some inspirational drawings to get your creative juices flowing.

 This piece of art features a trendy witch with birds on her shoulder.
 I love the colors that are used here.

-Blind contour drawing is the practice of drawing the contour of a subject without looking down at the paper.
-Blind contour drawing is helpful because it trains the eyes and hand to work as a team.
+Blind contour drawing is helpful because it trains the eyes and hands to work as a team.
 It always helps the artist see all the details of the subject.

 17. Girl with Tears